athena-framework/website/docs/README.md

 Athena Framework was created with the intention of providing various high quality, reusable, and independent [components](components/README.md) that can be used for things such as serialization, validation, dependency injection, etc. These components can be used on their own within a standalone application, or as a means to "build" a framework.
-The design principles of the Athena Framework take heavy inspiration from various other frameworks including [Symfony](https://symfony.com/what-is-symfony), and [Spring](https://spring.io/why-spring).
-Athena is the result of integrating these components into one cohesive framework.
+The design principles of Athena take heavy inspiration from various other frameworks including [Symfony](https://symfony.com/what-is-symfony), and [Spring](https://spring.io/why-spring).
+Athena Framework is the result of integrating the components in the Athena ecosystem into one cohesive framework.

 ## Feature Overview